luizamboni/kafka-study/README.md

 We will use [coingecko](https://www.coingecko.com/en/api/documentation) API to give some contexts to project and make it more tasty.

 This project uses docker and docker-compose in order to create local environments and Makefile to automatize some tasks.

+# kafka stack components
+kafka stack means a set of servers to deliver and receive streams or messages with many features and assets

+## kakfa
+it s kafka broker itself, where messages are pull and pushed

+## zookeper
+it controls a kafka necessary metadata, has already a discussion in comunity about strip out

+## schema-registry
+where producers registry the schemas as Avro, JsonSchema, ProtoBuff and consumers loads it ones.
+SchemaRegistry works as http API and use kafka as your storage for schemas.

+## kafka-rest
+...

+## ksqldb-server
+...

+## kafka-connect
+It s a integration of sources and syncs with kafka by "plug and play" based in declarative configs.
+For exemple:
+mysql table -> kafka topic -> kibana index